18F/handbook/_pages/about-us/teams/outreach.md

 ## 18F branding and microsites approval

 The outreach team is responsible for the management of 18F branding and its web presence.
-In the early days of 18F, staff were able to create public microsites on [Federalist](https://handbook.18f.gov/federalist/), like guides or pages, to share best practices and increase transparency.
-While that let us share information quickly, it led to a series of public sites that tended to have conflicting or incomplete information, inconsistent designs, and were often passively abandoned (sometimes with dead-end contact info).
-We all want to improve the user experience of government, 18F can be the example of that.
+In the early days of 18F, staff were able to create public microsites using the retired `pages.18f.gov` (currently microsites are hosted on [Federalist](https://handbook.18f.gov/federalist/)).
+While that let us share information quickly and increase transparency, it led to a series of public sites that tended to have conflicting or incomplete information, inconsistent designs, and were often passively abandoned (sometimes with dead-end contact info).
+We all want to improve the user experience of government, 18F can and should be the example of that.

 To ensure a unified, consistent brand and a good user experience across 18F pages, we're creating a lightweight process for microsites.
 Here's how it works: Before you create an 18F microsite (`xyz.18f.gov`), please fill out this form to let us know about the information you want to publish [Please fill out this form](https://goo.gl/forms/XcmP90Mfbey43NHn2) to let us know about the site you want to create and how it will support your project.
-Outreach will follow up within a couple of days to discuss your proposal and figure out how we can support it.
+Outreach will follow up within a couple of days to discuss your proposal.
 Until we’ve cleared your project, we ask that you refrain from creating new microsites.

 If approved, we will work with you to meet branding standards with your content and design.